Lucino772/proxyctx/README.md

     print(request.method)
 ```

-It's worth noting that `request` is not the sole global variable available in Flask.
+It's worth noting that `request` is not the only global variable available in Flask.
 You can explore the [flask.globals](https://github.com/pallets/flask/blob/main/src/flask/globals.py) module, which encompasses all the global variables provided by Flask.

 ## Usage